Michaelangel007/apple2_hgr_font_tutorial/README.md

 ![Screenshot 5](pics/hgrfont_05.png?raw=true)

-We actually _also_ need to moving the left-edge pixel over by 1 so it appears in the correct location when shifted:
+We actually _also_ need to move the right-edge pixel of these 2 scanlins over left by 1 pixel so it appears in the correct location when shifted:

     2304:22
     2704:92 ;